 So, whether you want to try to better understand Polish mentalities, realities, aesthetics, and grammar (a journey, I must admit, I am still at the beginning of) or you just want have a laugh, here are 10 Polish meme pages you should be following on Facebook.

-Raszyn, a village in central Poland, has become (by virtue of rhyme) the unfortunate avatar of the most egregious Polish fashion violations.
+A museum of the most egregious Polish fashion violations.
 Do you enjoy cringing at seeing a burak wearing long white socks with sandals?
 Are you curious to see how orange Grażyna’s fake tan can get?
 Click on… even though we’re really just jealous that we aren’t confident enough to wear shredded sweatpants in public.

 Who’s a good boy?
 Is it you?
 Is it you?
 Yes it is! …Oh?
 Uh, przepraszam.
 I’m just talking to your dog outside of Żabka…

 (Note: If you do this, be sure your own doggy is safe and hydrated.)

 For all the lovably bizarre examples of buildling design choices in Poland, which sometimes combine what might be called Polish freak folk, nouveau medieval, acid PRL, and a few other genres we could make up…

 An even more specific example of strange architecture from Poland (and beyond), this time concerning the country’s ubiquitous centers of worship and the people whose imaginations run wild with them.
 Can you spot any examples in Krakow?

 What started as dry, dark satire of the fashion blog Make Life Easier of Kasia Tusk (daughter of Donald, mentioned below) by two semi-anonymous poets has become a comedy franchise in its own right.
 Unfortunately for Anglophones, it’s all in Polish, but it’s so funny and so Polish that it’s worth it even to read in translation.
 (Or, you know, you could just learn Polish).